opensearch-project/observability/integrations/README.md

 - `config.json`  defines the general configuration for the entire integration component.
 - `display`      this is the folder in which the actual visualization components are stored
-- `queries`      this is the folder in which the actual PPL queries are stored
+- `queries`      this is the folder in which the actual PPL/SQL/DQL queries are stored
+- `scripts`      this is the folder in which the actual PPL/SQL/DQL scripts are stored
 - `templates`    this is the folder in which the index mappings stored
 - `indices`      this is the folder in which the index definition are stored
 - `tables`       this is the folder in which the external table definition are stored